Ricoh Modernizes Manufacturing Facility and Boosts Productivity by Replacing Metal Tools with Stratasys 3D Printed Customized, Lightweight Tools

 Watch

-to see how Ricoh transforms its assembly
+the video to see how Ricoh transforms its assembly

 line for its large-format printers with Stratasys additive technology